 Once disbursements begin for the semester, Owens will apply the loan funds to the student's account as long as the student is enrolled at least six credit hours, meets eligibility requirements, and has been verified as attending class for at least six credit hours.

 All loan funds are disbursed in a minimum of two disbursements.
 If the parent applies for a loan for two or more semesters, one disbursement will occur for each semester.
 If the parent applies for a loan for only one semester, the loan will be provided to the student in two separate disbursements within the semester.
 The second disbursement will be issued after half of the semester has been completed.

 Any amount remaining after tuition, fees, and authorized charges have been paid will be provided as a refund.
-If a parent indicates on the Federal Direct Parent PLUS Request that the refund should be provided to the student, the student will receive the refund from Higher One.
+If a parent indicates on the Federal Direct Parent PLUS Request that the refund should be provided to the student, the student will receive the refund based on the refund preference selected on the Higher One website.
 Otherwise, parents will receive a paper check which is mailed from the Office of Student Accounts.
 Please allow approximately ten business days for a refund check to be printed and mailed.

 Step 8: The parent establishes an account with his/her servicer

 Once the loan has been disbursed, the parent may receive a notice from his/her loan servicer.
 The Direct Loan servicer collects payments, processes deferment and forbearance requests and handles correspondence on behalf of the Federal Direct Loan program.
 Parents can also identify their loan servicer by checking NSLDS.